smithy-lang/smithy/_sources/spec/core.rst.txt

 models together to form a composite model:

 #.
 Assert that both models use a :ref:`version <smithy-version>` that is
-   compatible with the tool.
-The version is specificed
+   compatible with the tool versions specified.
 #.
 If both models define the same :ref:`namespace <namespaces>`, merge the
    namespaces.